mjabubakar22/Monewmetrics/_pages/about.md

 ![monew](https://user-images.githubusercontent.com/80532199/192338336-13187d8a-9fd3-4e40-89f1-24e4adde3ee7.png)

-Monewmetrics focuses on 3 areas:
+Monewmetrics is centered on three core areas:

-Quantitative research: where I analyze (mostly financial) data and use advanced statistical models like the linear regression model or time series models like the autoregressive model to form predictions.
-Python is my preferred language since it has great libraries for data analysis, machine learning, and statistics.
+Quantitative Research: I analyze financial data and apply advanced statistical models—such as linear regression and autoregressive time series models—to generate predictive insights.
+Python is my primary tool, given its robust libraries for data analysis, machine learning, and statistical modeling.

-Statistics & probability: where I walk through different concepts from the basics like measures of location and dispersion of data to more advanced concepts like regression assumptions
+Statistics & Probability: I explore a wide range of statistical concepts, I cover foundational topics like data location and dispersion measures and will cover more advanced principles, such as regression assumptions and their applications.

-Financial analysis: (through seeking alpha) where I do in-depth financial analysis on companies quantitatively like 3 statement (financial statement) modeling, scenario, and sensitivity analysis, DCF, etc, but also qualitatively like understanding company’s business model and competitive advantage, perform industry analysis and product market fit, etc.
+Financial Analysis: Through [SeekingAlpha](https://seekingalpha.com/user/52414763/instablogs), I conduct comprehensive financial analysis on companies, both quantitatively and qualitatively.
+This includes 3-statement financial modeling, scenario and sensitivity analysis, DCF valuation, and deeper insights into business models, competitive advantages, industry trends, and market positioning.